mlibrary/bag-courier/README.md

 Depending on the environment and configuration used with this project, you may need to install one or more of the following:
 - [Ruby 3.2](https://www.ruby-lang.org/en/downloads/)
-- An SFTP client like OpenSSH (usually included with most operating systems)
+- An SFTP client like OpenSSH (usually included with operating systems)
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 The project may work with earlier Ruby versions, but it has not been tested.